bugladen/NadekoBot/docs/guides/Linux Guide.md

 We can then run the script: `sudo sh linuxAIO.sh` and you will be presented with the normal Nadeko installer options.

-**Make sure you have installed Nadeko with the first option [1] before doing this, and also have installed the prerequsites.**
+**Make sure you have installed Nadeko with the first option [1] before doing this, and also have installed the prerequisites.**

 Simply choose **Option 6** to setup pm2 and install it along with NodeJS.
 This will update your NodeJS so there's no harm running it even if you have NodeJS on your system.
 It will also install pm2 and then exit to the installer menu again.